-First START WITH MAXIMUM AIR FROM THE FAN.
+First START WITH 1100 RPM on the fan tachometer.
+On 4-Row combines, start with the fan drive belt on the small (outer) sheave.
 Check behind the combine to see if peanuts are being blown out, this can best be determined by someone other than the operator observing the materials flowing off the rear of the screen.

-If excessive peanut loss is occurring from too much air, reduce the fan speed.
+If excessive peanut loss is occurring from too much air, reduce the fan speed by changing to larger driven sheave.
 On 6-row combines, turn the control handle CCW and/or reduce tractor RPM.
-On 4-row combines, turn the control handle clockwise and/or reduce tractor RPM.
+On 4-row combines, place the fan drive belt on the large (inner) sheave and/or reduce tractor RPM.